• Skip to primary navigation

 Things like chicken thighs and chuck eye steak are much cheaper options!
 Chicken thighs are very tender and can be prepared in a number of ways.
 They’re particularly tasty in chicken teriyaki and other Asian-inspired dishes.

 For tough cuts of beef like the chuck eye, use your crockpot to cook it down until it’s fork-tender.
-Serve with mash potatoes and gravy, and you’ve got a hardy, budget-friendly meal fit for a proper Sunday dinner.
+Serve with mashed potatoes and gravy, and you’ve got a hardy, budget-friendly meal fit for a proper Sunday dinner.

 7. Buy frozen veggies